gabitoju/pymondrian/README.md

 PyMondrian also generates the DDL SQL scripts to create the datawarehouse tables.

-The XML schema can be generated to a file or stdout.
+The XML schema can be generated to a file or returned as a string.

 The generated schema is based on Mondrian 3 according to the XML model for Mondrian schemas available at [http://mondrian.pentaho.com/documentation/xml_schema.php]().